shardeum/ldrpc-docker/README.md

 - `COLLECTOR_SECRETKEY`: Your collector secret key - should be generated using the following instructions

 ## Keys
+You will need to generate a collector public and secret key.
+The public key you will need to provide to the shardeum representative.
 To generate collector public and secret keys, you can generate them using the following commands:

 ```bash